opentelekomcloud-infra/api-monitoring/docs/design.rst

 OpenStack-based platform.
 Since it uses Ansible to execute individual test it also may be used for any other activities [XXX: Like what?].
-The flow of monitored data is organized in a pipeline from collecting metric data on individual client instances, aggragating them on the clients, storing and processing data, and finally visualizing and alerting under some circumstances.
+The flow of monitored data is organized in a pipeline from collecting metric data on individual client instances, aggregating them on the clients, storing and processing data, and finally visualizing and alerting under some circumstances.

 In the core of the system an `Executor` component is located, triggering